CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-06-19-introduction-Shiny-hidden.md

  - [http://www.artofstat.com/home.html](http://www.artofstat.com/home.html)
  - [https://github.com/egarpor/ShinyServer](https://github.com/egarpor/ShinyServer)

 Despite the main motivation of the session is devoted to teaching and researching, Shiny App is becoming more and more employed in industry.
-Their usefulness and adaptability to different needs do not have limit as can be shown in these [more ambicious examples](https://shiny.rstudio.com/gallery/) and [these others](https://www.showmeshiny.com/).
+Their usefulness and adaptability to different needs do not have limit as can be shown in these [more ambitious examples](https://shiny.rstudio.com/gallery/) and [these others](https://www.showmeshiny.com/).

 # What is an Interactive Web R Shiny App?